-Sujit K. Sahu, University of Southampton, UK

-Alan E. Gelfand

-Duke University, Durham, USA

-and David M. Holland

-Environmental Protection Agency, Research Triangle Park, USA
+Sujit K. Sahu† University of Southampton, UK Alan E. Gelfand Duke University, USA David M. Holland Environmental Protection Agency, USA

-[Received July 2008.
-Revised April 2009]

 Summary.
-Motivated by the problem of predicting chemical deposition in eastern USA at weekly, seasonal and annual scales, the paper develops a framework for joint modelling of point- and grid-referenced spatiotemporal data in this context.
-The hierarchical model proposed can provide accurate spatial interpolation and temporal aggregation by combining information from observed point-referenced monitoring data and gridded output from a numerical simulation model known as the 'community multi-scale air quality model'.
-The technique avoids the change-of-support problem which arises in other hierarchical models for data fusion settings to combine point- and grid-referenced data.
-The hierarchical space-time model is fitted to weekly wet sulphate and nitrate deposition data over eastern USA.
+Motivated by the problem of predicting chemical deposition in the eastern United States at weekly, seasonal, and annual scales, this paper develops a framework for joint modelling of point and grid referenced spatio-temporal data in this context.
+The proposed hierarchical model is able to provide accurate spatial interpolation and temporal aggregation by combining information from observed point referenced monitoring data and gridded output from a numerical simulation model known as the Community Multi-scale Air Quality (CMAQ) model.
+The technique avoids the change of support problem which arises in other hierarchical space-time model is fitted to weekly wet sulfate and nitrate deposition data over the eastern United States.
 The model is validated with set-aside data from a number of monitoring sites.
-Predictive Bayesian methods are developed and illustrated for inference on aggregated summaries such as quarterly and annual sulphate and nitrate deposition maps.
-The highest wet sulphate deposition occurs near major emissions sources such as fossil-fuelled power plants whereas lower values occur near background monitoring sites.
+Predictive Bayesian methods are developed and illustrated for inference on aggregated summaries such as quarterly and annual sulfate and nitrate deposition maps.
+The highest wet sulfate deposition occurs near major emissions sources such as fossil fuelled power plants while lower values occur near background monitoring sites.

-Keywords: Change-of-support problem; Hierarchical model; Markov chain Monte Carlo sampling; Measurement error model; Spatial interpolation; Stochastic integrals
+Keywords: Change of support problem; hierarchical model; Markov chain Monte Carlo; measurement error model; spatial interpolation; stochastic integrals.